Skip to Content

 4. Configure authentication

-Run the interactive setup wizard to configure API credentials:
+Run the interactive setup wizard to configure API credentials and global settings:

-This stores credentials securely in the OS keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service) and generates a config file at ~/.config/<cliName>/config.yaml.
+When available, secrets are stored in the OS keychain (macOS Keychain, Windows Credential Manager, or Linux Secret Service / keyring-compatible backends).
+Non-secret configuration is stored in ~/.config/<cliName>/config.yaml.

 Per-operation commands